kalyaninagaraj/Domino-Mosaics/README.md

 # Domino Mosaics, \`a la Robert Bosch and Ken Knowlton
 <a href="https://github.com/kalyaninagaraj/Domino-Mosaics/blob/main/Data/Target_Images/CE.jpg"><img src="/Data/Target_Images/CE.jpg?raw=true" width="215px"></a>&nbsp;&nbsp; <a href="https://github.com/kalyaninagaraj/Domino-Mosaics/blob/main/Data/Mosaic_Images/CE_white.png"><img src="/Data/Mosaic_Images/CE_white.png?raw=true" width="200px"></a>&nbsp;&nbsp; <a href="https://github.com/kalyaninagaraj/Domino-Mosaics/blob/main/Data/Mosaic_Images/CE_black.png"><img src="/Data/Mosaic_Images/CE_black.png?raw=true" width="200px"></a>

-Two Clint Eastwood mosaics, each in 12 complete sets of double-nine dominoes; the first with white dots on black tiles, and the other with black dots on white tiles.
+Two Clint Eastwood mosaics, each in 12 complete sets of double-nine dominoes; the first with white dots on black tiles, and the second with black dots on white tiles.

 ## About
-This repository is home to Octave and Julia code that approximates a grayscale image with complete sets of [double-nine dominoes](http://www.domino-games.com/domino-rules/double-nine.html).
+This repository is home to optimization code Octave and Julia code that approximates a grayscale image with complete sets of [double-nine dominoes](http://www.domino-games.com/domino-rules/double-nine.html).

-To know more, watch Bob Bosch of Oberlin College [talk at Google](https://www.youtube.com/watch?v=g3CiVrN-BnY) about domino mosaics, and his interpretation of this form of art as an integer program.
+To know more about domino mosaics, and their interpretation as the solution to an integer program, watch Bob Bosch of Oberlin College [talk at Google](https://www.youtube.com/watch?v=g3CiVrN-BnY).

 ## Instructions
 1. First, create a library of images for each domino in a set of 55 double-nine dominoes.